pdf-raku/FontConfig-raku/README.md

 By default, fontconfig uses system-wide font configuration files.
 Their location may depend on your particular distribution and system.

-There are several environment variables that can be set to define files and search paths, including: `FONTCONFIG_FILE`, `FONTCONFIG_PATH`, and `FONTCONFIG_FILE`.
+There are several environment variables that can be set to define files and search paths, including: `FONTCONFIG_FILE` and `FONTCONFIG_PATH`.

 This may need to be set, prior to running your programs, to provide a custom configuration file, or if FontConfig is giving an error "Cannot load default config file".